David M. Brown Planetarium

 Keep in mind, no admittance is allowed once the show begins.
 Please be prompt.

-The Arlington Planetarium is located at 1426 N. Quincy St. in Arlington, Virginia adjacent to Washington-Lee High School and the Arlington Public Schools administration building.
+The David M. Brown Planetarium is located at 1426 N. Quincy St. in Arlington, Virginia adjacent to Washington-Liberty High School.

-We are a small facility and cannot accommodate party activities.
-However, you may book a private show for your party goers at the planetarium then celebrate with cake, ice cream and games at home or some other suitable venue.
+We are a small facility and cannot accommodate party activities or allow food to be served in the planetarium building.
+However, you may book a private show at the Planetarium for your party goers and then celebrate with cake, ice cream and games at home or some other suitable venue.